uvammm/uvammm.github.io/src/content/syllabus.md

 assignments, with adjustments for outstanding contributions to the class.
 For team projects, everyone in a team will normally receive the same grade, except in situations where there are problems or where not all team members contribute fully to the project.
+All students are expected to be present at the final project proposal and final project presentation.

 Grades will be calculated with several different weightings, where your grade is based primarily on whichever weighting results in the